Take in the big game of Africa and experience great adventures at the massive natural wonder of Victoria Falls on this action-packed short safari!

 After our unforgettable helicopter flight, we return to the hotel in Victoria Falls, checking out by about 09h30.
 Then we visit a local village with a skilled guide, gaining insight into the lives of local Zimbabweans and their rich traditions.
 We visit Mpisi Village to see how the Matabele people live and find out more about their unique history and customs.

-After coffee, tea and a sweet snack at 15h30, we set off on our two-and-a-half to three-hour sunset game drive in a private concession area of Hwange Park.
+After coffee, tea and a sweet snack, we set off on our two-and-a-half to three-hour sunset game drive in a private concession area of Hwange Park.
 The perks of game viewing in the concession area include encountering fewer vehicles, having more freedom to explore in the 4x4, experiencing uncrowded wildlife sightings and enjoying night game drives.
 We go in search of the multitude of wild animals found in the Hwange ecosystem - ranging from lions to giraffes and zebras.
 We are sure to see elephants as the Hwange area is famous for its abundance of African elephants - hosting one of the largest populations on the continent.

 Back at the lodge, this evening dinner is served at 19h30, followed by free time to unwind and enjoy the bush setting.
 Sit around the campfire under the stars or have a drink at the bar before retiring to your private rondavel.